 Liquidity: Shares are normally highly liquid, meaning they can be easily bought and sold on stock markets, allowing investors to quickly convert their holdings into liquid cash if needed.

 Line of sight: Part of being a public company whose stock is traded on an open market is that it must be transparent about its performance.
-For this reason, publicly traded stocks are subject to regulation and oversight, giving you clear information you need to decide about whether to invest in a firm or not.
+For this reason, publicly traded stocks are subject to regulation and oversight, giving you the clear information you need to decide whether to invest in a firm or not.

 Opportunities for active trading: For those who enjoy active trading, like day traders and scalpers, stocks can offer many opportunities for short-term gains through buying and selling based on market fluctuations and breaking news.

-Markets can be volatile: Stock prices can be highly volatile, meaning that they can fluctuate rapidly and unpredictably in response to a range of factors, such as economic conditions, company news or geopolitical events.
+Markets can be volatile: Stock prices can be highly volatile, meaning that they can fluctuate rapidly and unpredictably in response to a range of factors, such as economic conditions, company news, or geopolitical events.

 Company risks: Stocks are largely a reflection of how well or badly a company is doing and how investors feel about the prospects of its products and services now and into the future.
 Thus, share-price performance can be influenced by internal factors, such as management and product updates.

-High risks: stock trading comes with no small amount of risk.
+High risks: Stock trading comes with no small amount of risk.
 You are constantly on a high wire balancing the risks posed by high leverage, volatility, and potential losses exceeding the initial investment.
 For example, Facebook’s parent company in 2022 lost significant share value after announcing its new venture, the Metaverse, as investors were unconvinced by the viability of the idea.

 Complexity: Investing in stocks requires you to work on your knowledge and understanding of financial markets.
 This typically requires time and effort to research companies and stay on top of market news.